-- 1. Resident Teacher will be paid an annual rate in accordance with Minnesota Statute.
-A Resident Teacher will be paid for the same holidays, release days, and sick leave days as the regular contract teacher. - 2.
-Resident Teacher will teach 80% of time and participate in staff development 20% of the time.
+- 1. Resident Teachers are fully licensed teachers working in a residency program approved by the MN State Board of Teaching. - 2.
+Resident Teachers will be paid an annual rate in accordance with MN Statute (See MN Statute §122A.68). - 3.
+Resident Teachers will be paid for the same holidays, release days, and sick leave days as the regular contract teacher. - 4.
+Resident Teachers will teach 80% of the instructional time required of a 1.0 FTE teacher in the district and participate in staff development 20% of the time. - 5.
+Resident Teachers shall have the same salary plan options as other teachers.